bcneng/website/content/netiquette.md

 #### Best practices

-- Be specific when selecting in which channel to post, we don't want #offtopic-random to become a [big ball of mud](https://en.wikipedia.org/wiki/Big_ball_of_mud).
+- Be specific when selecting in which channel to post, following our [channel guidelines](/channels)
 - Use threads when possible to keep the conversations organized.
 Don't send your replies to the channel unless there is a change of topic in the thread.
 - Pasting a random link sometimes does not add much value.
 Consider explaining why you did it.
 - Consider removing the link previews.